JKorf/CryptoExchange.Net/README.md

 Alternatively, sponsor me on Github using [Github Sponsors](https://github.com/sponsors/JKorf).

 ## Release notes
+* Version 5.3.1 - 08 Dec 2022
+    * Added default request parameter ordering before applying authentication
+    * Fixed possible issue where a socket would reconnect when it should close if it was already in reconnecting

 * Version 5.3.0 - 14 Nov 2022
     * Reworked client architecture, shifting funcationality to the ApiClient
     * Fixed ArrayConverter exponent parsing